 Bed bug issues are getting worse.
 The Exacticide power duster is the best tool in the world for eliminating bed bug issues when these creatures have infested a bed, room or house.
-Yet understandably, your clients will want reassurance they’re gone for good.
-After treating an area with the power duster, provide your clients with some tips for keeping bed bugs from coming back.
+Yet understandably, your clients will want reassurance they’re gone for good, especially after traveling.
+After treating an area with the power duster, provide your clients with some tips for how to get rid of beg bugs for good and keep bed bugs from coming back.

-The first step they should take is to learn how to identify the pests.
+The first step they should take in learning how to get rid of bed bugs is to learn how to identify these pests.
 If a homeowner spots a pest, how can he or she know whether they really have bed bug issues,or another insect problem?
 Many other bugs look like bed bugs, so clearly identifying the pest is crucial to eliminating it.

 Adult bed bugs are less than a quarter inch long, oval shaped and flat before they’ve fed on blood.
 After they’ve had a blood meal, they balloon up and get longer.
 They have short golden-colored hairs and wings that are not used for flying.
 They also have a distinct musty odor.

 Bed bug nymphs, the immature form of bed bugs, are smaller, translucent and yellowish white, which can make them nearly invisible.